List of Jimmy Neutron characters: Grandma Taters

+Buford Lee Stormshuckle

 Buford Lee Stormshuckle (voiced by Bill Farmer) is the Southern American prison warden of a correctional facility who framed Jimmy for a bank heist.
-He never reveals why he framed Jimmy.
 He taunts Jimmy by pseudo-offering him a glass of ice cold lemonade.
 When Sheen and Carl unsuccessfully tried to free Jimmy, he arrested them too.
 However, Jimmy and his friends blinded him, allowing them to escape.
 Buford puts out a $10,000 reward for their capture.
 He was fired from his job and arrested after Jimmy proved to the police that he was the real bank robber.
 As punishment, Buford must clean up trash.
 After Jimmy taunts Buford, he vows to get revenge on Jimmy.
 Buford appears only in "Who Framed Jimmy Neutron?"

+Dr. Sydney Orville Moist

 Dr. Sydney Orville Moist (voiced by Jeff Bennett) is a paranoid dance-crazy scientist who works in a secret underwater lair in the Bahama Quadrangle, making evil henchmen out of algae.

-He appears in the episode "The Evil Beneath".
-Dr. Moist later collaborated with Professor Calamitous in "The Jimmy Timmy Power Hour 2: When Nerds Collide" briefly before being betrayed and ejected for failing to keep an eye out for Jimmy.
+Dr. Moist later collaborated with Professor Calamitous in "The Jimmy Timmy Power Hour 2: When Nerds Collide" briefly before being ejected for failing to keep an eye out for Jimmy.

+Shirley

 Shirley (voiced by Jeff Garlin) is a villain created by Jimmy Neutron and Timmy Turner in The Jimmy Timmy Power Hour 3: The Jerkinators.
 He is created out of boredom of defeating the same, easy villains in the hopes of having a more difficult, challenging one to fight.
 Although he is the main villain of the movie, he at first acts humble, polite, and even dimwitted.
 It is only when Jimmy and Timmy abandon him at a mall that he becomes evil.

-Other
+Other characters

-Other characters in The Adventures of Jimmy Neutron: Boy Genius are listed below:
+April

 April (voiced by Alyssa Milano) is a Gorlock, a race of alien creatures that have green skin and tusks.
 The Gorlocks belong to one of four participating groups on Intergalactic Showdown; they usually win challenges with the use of brute strength and force.
-April made one appearance on the show in the episode "Win, Lose, or Kaboom!".
+April made one appearance on the show in the episode "Win, Lose, or Kaboom!"
 In fear of her planet's safety, she had performed a seal of trust with Jimmy which resembled a kiss.
 Cindy had observed this and was jealous.
 Jimmy's hormones had kicked in after that, and he had hoped for another kiss from her when the adventure was over.
 He and April would send messages via space rock after that.
 Her real name is Chee Aaaaaaaaaah Doik!, but she hates this name and threatens anyone who calls her by it.

+Britney Tenelli

 Britney Tenelli (voiced by Candi Milo) is a friend of Cindy and Libby who is also a backup dancer with them.
-She wears a pink and white shirt with her stomach exposed, a pink jacket, pink pants, and light brown shoes.
-Her blonde hair is braided in pigtails and her eyes are greyish-blue.
 Britney usually appears as a background character but occasionally hangs around with Cindy and Libby.